apexdatasolutions/cljr/README.md

 There are also two solutions - one for .NET Framework (Windows only), and one for .NET Core.
 Which leads us to...

-## An important not about building cljr.exe and cljr.runtime.dll
+## An important note about building cljr.exe and cljr.runtime.dll

 There are two separate solutions, one for .NET framework, and one for .NET Core, in the `projects` directory.
 They both refer to the same source files in the `src` directory.